andrewabarca/bizible.en/help/api-connections/utilizing-bizibles-api-connections/facebook-api.md

 >[!NOTE]
 >
 >`If you enable auto-tagging, we'll reset the conversion history and social proof of all of the ads that we tag.
-We highly recommend` [exporting this data as a CSV](http://www.facebook.com/business/help/205067636197240) before you enable auto-tagging.&nbsp;
+We highly recommend` [exporting this data as a CSV](http://www.facebook.com/business/help/205067636197240) before you enable auto-tagging.

 ![](assets/2-2.png)

-Once you've enabled the integration, Bizible will start downloading ad level cost into the Bizible Marketing ROI Dashboard.&nbsp;
+Once you've enabled the integration, Bizible will start downloading ad level cost into the Bizible Marketing ROI Dashboard.

 For the integration to properly work, you'll need to enable auto-tagging on your Facebook account.
-This will allow our system to add a&nbsp; _bf parameter across all ad links.
-This process will add the new parameter on top of any other tracking parameters you've already added to your Facebook ads.&nbsp;
+This will allow our system to add a  _bf parameter across all ad links.
+This process will add the new parameter on top of any other tracking parameters you've already added to your Facebook ads.

 ![](assets/3.gif)